IfeiHsueh/3DXLab-temp/content/authors/wp.shao/_index.md

 ---
 # Display name
-title: Nabil Bachagha
+title: Wanpeng Shao

 # Full Name (for SEO)
-first_name: nabil
+first_name: wanpeng
-last_name: bachagha
+last_name: shao

 # Is this the primary user of the site?
 superuser: false